python/typing/docs/spec/callables.rst

 presence of a default value is considered part of the signature, but the specific value is not.

-The term "input signature" is used to refer to only the inputs of a function.
+The term "input signature" is used to refer to only the parameters of a function.
 In the example above, the input signature is ``(a: str, /, b, *args, c=..., **kwargs)``.

 Positional-only parameters